Askerswell: Governance

+In the United Kingdom national parliament Askerswell is in the West Dorset parliamentary constituency.

 Geography

 Askerswell civil parish extends from the A35 trunk road on Askerswell Down in the south to the Iron Age hillfort on Eggardon Hill in the northeast and Knowle Hill in the northwest.
 Its altitude is between about 50 m where the River Asker leaves the parish in the west up to about 250 m on Eggardon Hill.
 The surrounding parishes are Loders to the west, Shipton Gorge to the southwest, Chilcombe to the south, Litton Cheney to the southeast and east, West Compton to the northeast and Powerstock to the north.
-All of Askerswell parish is within the Dorset Area of Outstanding Natural Beauty.
+All of Askerswell parish is within the Dorset National Landscape area.

 The local travel links are located 5 mi from the village to Maiden Newton railway station and 33 mi to Exeter International Airport.
 The main road running through the village is Hembury Road.

 Demography

 In the 2011 census Askerswell civil parish had 86 dwellings, 71 households and a population of 154.
 The average age of residents was 51.7, compared to 39.3 for England as a whole.
 27.9% of residents were age 65 or over, compared to 16.4% for England as a whole.